 Keeping Your Grinder Clean

-Your grinder’s cleanliness can affect the quality of coffee you are getting out of it, the taste of the coffee and even the lifespan of your grinder.
+Your grinder’s cleanliness can affect the quality of coffee you are getting out of it, the taste of the coffee, and even the lifespan of your grinder.
 Coffee is stubborn.
-When grinding coffee, there will inevitably be small particles which can get stuck in the mechanism.
+When grinding coffee, there will inevitably be small particles that can get stuck in the mechanism.
 Coffee is also full of oil which is brought out during the roasting, so by the time it comes to grinding, this oil can also get into the mechanism.

 Cleaning your grinder is also important to ensure that you stay healthy.
 As with any food or drink product, coffee can mold.
 If particles are left in one part of your grinder for a long time, they can become not just stale but moldy and therefore dangerous for your health.